Trekking Guatemalas Magnificent Seven

 - Chill out and relax in Antigua and Lake Atitlan

-- A trekking holiday in Guatemala that is full of local colour
+- A trekking holiday in Guatemala that explodes with local colour

 Is this holiday for you?